 - Ability to load new data into the Imply cluster.

-In addition to authorized users, Imply Cloud lets you define API users that can call Druid APIs on your Imply cluster directly.
+In addition to authorized users, Imply Hybrid lets you define API users that can call Druid APIs on your Imply cluster directly.
 API users can be used for building your own apps on top of the Druid API, automating workloads, and many other functions.
 The Druid API is protected by TLS encryption and HTTP Basic authentication.
 API users can be granted permissions tailored to the access they require, including:

 - Ability to read or write druid configuration.